Clarence Thomas advocates lavish vacations. Hear AOC's response - ExBulletin

 Clarence Thomas advocates lavish vacations.
 Hear AOC’s response

-Rep. Alexandria Ocasio-Cortez (D-NY) joins CNN’s Dana Bash on ProPublica’s report that Justice Clarence Thomas and his wife, conservative activist Ginni Thomas, have taken some luxury trips with GOP-funded trips and stays. mega donor #CNN #News #briefs
+Rep. Alexandria Ocasio-Cortez (D-NY) joins CNN’s Dana Bash to discuss a federal judge’s controversial abortion ruling, as well as ProPublica’s report that Justice Clarence Thomas took luxury trips funded by a GOP megadonor. #CNN #News

 |